BrandonKastningSeattle/GodsWrath_Productions/README.md

 “And Jesus answered and said unto them, Elias truly shall first come, and restore all things.” - Matthew 17:11 (KJV)

+“But I say unto you, That Elias is come already, and they knew him not, but have done unto him whatsoever they listed.
+Likewise shall also the Son of man suffer of them.” - Matthew 17:12 (KJV)

+(Torture, Murder/Death; Like John The Baptist [Who had HIS Spirit with Adonai YHVH Jehovah Almighty Father G-d]